Yotagamal/HELLOW-WORLD/README.md

 # HELLOW-WORLD
 ALX training
-Hellow Iam anew AlX trainee
+Hellow Iam a new AlX trainee